Gigster527/HELLO-WORLD1/README.md

 # HELLO-WORLD1
-Just getting my feet wet
+Just getting my feet wet, this is all new to me but I am intrigued